 Preserving Those Precious Nutrients

-Bottom Line: Eat a wide variety of fruits and vegetables every day, every way.
+Bottom Line: Eat a wide variety of fruits and vegetables every day, and don’t forget to include whole grains and legumes to balance your palate.
 Give your body the tools it needs to stay at its best.